truenas/documentation/content/TrueCommand/Administration/SystemLog.md

 ![Logs](/images/TrueCommand/2.1/SystemLogs.png "Logs")

 TrueCommand shows all system log entries by default.
-To hide specific categories of log entry, make selections in the **Hide** drop down.
+To hide specific log entry categories, selections them in the **Hide** drop-down.
 You can display all system logs again by clicking **SHOW ALL**.
-You can also filter logs can also by entering strings in the **Filter** field.
+You can also filter logs by entering strings in the **Filter** field.

 Click an entry in the log to show detailed information about the event.
 Clicking **DOWNLOAD ALL LOGS** downloads a <file>.json</file> file that contains all system log entries.